Smoke Control System Design for Commercial Buildings

 Whether your project requires a new smoke control system or updates to an existing system, we help align life-safety goals, code requirements, and buildable MEP solutions.

-Common Buildings and Scenarios That Require Smoke Control
+Which Buildings Require Smoke Control System Design?

-- High-rise buildings and buildings with pressurized exit stairs
+- High-rise buildings with stair pressurization systems

 - Atriums and large-volume spaces

-- Hospitals and healthcare facilities with critical continuity needs
+- Hospitals and healthcare facilities

 Why Smoke Control Projects Get Delayed (and How We Prevent It)